-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains supply.
-The meter and fuse box are located within the garage.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Not applicable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Mains supply.
 Plumbers pipework, where visible, is of PVC and copper materials.

-Bathroom fittings comprise a bath, WC and wash hand basin.
-Shower room fittings comprise a shower cubicle with electric shower, WC and wash hand basin.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Bathroom fittings comprise a bath, wc and wash hand basin.
+Ensuite shower room fittings comprise a cubicle with electric shower, wc and wash hand basin.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

 Space heating is provided by means of a full oil fired central heating system to radiators.
-This is fired from the Worcester Greenstar boiler which is located within the boiler room.
-There is a factory insulated hot water cylinder located within the landing cupboard, serving the hot water supply.
-Drainage Drainage covers etc. were not lifted.
+This is fired by the Trianco boiler which is located within the utility room.
+There is a factory insulated hot water cylinder within the hall cupboard, serving the hot water supply.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 Drainage is connected to the main public sewer.